Skip to additional navigation Skip to content

 o The breach is regularised (either by the grant of retrospective planning permission or the taking of formal action);

-o found to be lawful;
+o The alleged breach is found to be lawful;

 o A decision is taken that it is not expedient to pursue the breach formally.